-On the finalisation of the Travel Plan (following approval by the Travel Plan Officer at Liverpool City Council the document will be launched by the nominated Site Travel Plan Co-ordinator.
+On the finalisation of the Travel Plan (following approval by the Travel Plan Officer at Liverpool City Council the document will be launched by the nominated Site Travel Plan Co-ordinator on behalf of Jamworks Ltd.

 They will be task to deliver guidance to enable a promotion and awareness campaign will be launched encouraging staff to review their journeys to and from site, and to consider the provision of accessible transport alternatives.